 The inshore waters of Strelasund/Greifswalder Bodden (ICES SD 24) are considered the main spawning area of Ruegen herring which represents a significant component of the WBSS stock.
 The German Institute of Baltic Sea Fisheries (TI-OF), Rostock, monitors the density of herring larvae as a vector of recruitment success since 1977 within the frame work of the Ruegen Herring Larvae Survey (RHLS).
-N20 delivers a unique high-resolution dataset on larval herring growth and survival dynamics in the Western Baltic Sea (see WD 09; Oeberst et al., 2009 for detailed description).
+N20 delivers a unique high-resolution dataset on larval herring growth and survival dynamics in the Western Baltic Sea (see WD 09 in ICES 2018b; Oeberst et al., 2009 for detailed description).
+N20 is therefore used as an 0-group recruitment index for the WBSS stock